rustfs/docs.rustfs.com/docs/concepts/introduction.md

 # What is RustFS?

 RustFS is a simple, efficient, and distributed object storage solution.
 It is also an efficient, open-source, and free object storage solution.
 It is 100% compatible with the S3 protocol and is open-source software released under the Apache2 license.
-RustFS is written in Rust, currently the world's most popular memory-safe programming language.
+RustFS is written in Rust, leveraging its industry-leading memory safety and zero-cost abstractions for high-performance storage.
 It is a commercially-friendly distributed object storage product participated in and contributed to by outstanding engineers from around the world.
 RustFS can replace many non-friendly open-source protocol object storage products.

 RustFS is about to officially transition from commercial applications to open source, releasing globally to help the world reduce storage costs and improve data security.